Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
+- [target 1.10] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
-- [target 1.9] BUG (Alban): The saving of a group in the brick library after rotating it will create a correct image, but wrong part positions when the group is placed back on the map
-- [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)
 - MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - MISSING FEATURE (Matthias): Add a simple view for the track with the part number displayed overlaid (add a new tag in the xml for this simplified name to avoid too long names).
 - MISSING FEATURE (Matthias): BlueBrick should check if there's new library package available in background after launch.